starcanmd/DeepMindxUCL-Deep_Learning_Lectures/README.md

 Shoot me an e-mail.

 If you like the notes, let me know.
-I may consider creating a nice pdf documentation with more visualization.
+I may consider creating a nice pdf with more visualization.

 Stay safe and healthy.

-:fist_raised::mask:
+:fist_raised: :mask: